Necrolis/D2GSMonitor/README.md

 # D2GSMonitor
 A simple yet powerful monitoring tool for D2GS, primarily aimed at windows systems, but should also work with Wine based setups.
-D2GSMonitor and its config file should be in the same folder as your D2GS.exe.
+By default D2GSMonitor assumes that D2GS.exe is in the same folder, however you can override this behavior in the config file.

-Requires .Net 6.0 Framework (Desktop) Runtime, you can get it from [Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+Requires .Net 9.0 Framework (Desktop) Runtime, you can get it from [Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).

 ## Features
 D2GSMonitor provides the following features: